Table of Contents

 - Phenylalkylamines – Classic example is Verapamil.
 These CaCh blockers mainly act on (selective for) the myocardium itself.
-They have minimal vasodilatory effects (systemic) and are therefore mainly used to treat angina (where tachycardia would be a bad thing) by reduction of oxygen demand of myocardium and reverse of vasopasm of coronary vessels.
+They have minimal vasodilatory effects (systemic).
+They are, therefore, mainly used to treat angina (where tachycardia would be a bad thing) by reducing the myocardium’s oxygen demand and reversing vasopasm of coronary vessels.
 It can be also be used to cure arrhythmias.

-- Nonselective – these mainly relate to the drugs that are nonselective and are able to cross the blood brain barrier.
+- Nonselective – these mainly relate to the drugs that are nonselective and can cross the blood-brain barrier.

 Verapamil predominantly has a direct effect on the heart.
 Diltiazem has an effect on the myocardium as well as peripheral vessels.

-Notice: Dihydropyridines effect the peripheral vessels, while verapamil acts predominantly at the heart.
+Notice: Dihydropyridines affect the peripheral vessels, while verapamil acts predominantly on the heart.